kovidgoyal/calibre/manual/conversion.rst

 then the PDF Outline provides this functionality and is generated by default.

-You can customize the look of the generated Table of contents by using the Extra CSS conversion setting under the Look & Feel part of the conversion dialog.
+You can customize the look of the generated Table of contents by using the Extra CSS conversion setting under the Look & feel part of the conversion dialog.
 The default css used is listed below, simply copy it and make whatever changes you like.